The Stepford Wives (2004 film): Plot

 The next day, Joanna visits Bobbie.
 Her formerly messy house is spotless, and, now a blonde, she is wearing a frilly dress.
 Bobbie now blends in with the other Stepford wives.
 Bobbie offers to help Joanna change, obliviously setting her own hand on fire while resting it on a stove burner.
-Joanna intends to flee the town, but discovers Walter has taken the children out of school.
+Joanna intends to flee the town, but discovers Walter has taken the children out of the day camp.
 She goes to the Men's Association, where the neighborhood's husbands imposingly surround her.
 Walter laments that Joanna has always emasculated him.
 Mike Wellington, the president of the Men's Association, explains how nanochips are inserted into the wives' brains to convert them into poised, submissive Stepford Wives.
 Mike ushers the reluctant couple into the transformation chamber.
 Joanna is next seen at the grocery store, now with long blonde hair and a sundress, seemingly having gone through the transformation.

 During a formal ball, Joanna distracts Mike and entices him into the garden while Walter slips into the transformation room.
 He destroys the software that programs the women.
 The wives and Roger, no longer under control, confront their husbands and partners.
 Walter and Joanna reveal that they never underwent the microchip implant.
 When Mike engages Walter, Joanna decapitates him with a candlestick, exposing him as a fully animatronic robot.
-Mike's wife, Claire, is revealed as the mastermind and explains that she created Stepford as a bitter career-minded woman.
-When she discovered the real Mike's affair with her 21-year-old research assistant Patricia, she jealously killed both of them before using her skills as a brain surgeon to develop the Stepford Wives program for improving marriages.
+Mike's wife, Claire, is revealed as the mastermind and explains that she created Stepford.
+She explains that she was once a career-minded woman just like Joanna.
+When she discovered the real Mike's affair with her 21-year-old research assistant Patricia, she jealously killed them before using her skills as a brain surgeon to develop the Stepford Wives program for improving marriages.
 Claire then fatally electrocutes herself by kissing Mike's severed robotic head.

 Six months later, Joanna has received six Emmys for producing the documentary Stepford: The Secret of the Suburbs, while Roger has won his State Senate seat as an Independent and Bobbie has written and published her first book of poetry Wait Until He's Asleep, Then Cut It Off.
-In an interview with Larry King, the trio explain that the Stepford husbands have been placed under house arrest for their crimes and are being "retrained" by their wives, who have taken over the town.
+In an interview with Larry King, Joanna expressed contentment of her and Walter's improved marriage as he looks on with a smile with their kids.
+Joanna, Roger, and Bobbie then explain that the Stepford husbands have been placed under house arrest for their crimes and are being "retrained" by their wives, who have taken over the town.